adamsilver/fdpb/01-Register.md

 > ‘If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.’

-In this case, a label allows us to provide the behaviour using the natural HTML semantics.
-But this isn't just about following the standard.
+In this case, a label allows us to provide the behaviour using native HTML semantics.
+This isn't just about following the standard.
 Whilst ARIA support gets better and better, it's never as good as plain HTML.

 ## Floating labels